ging/fiware-catalogue/README.md

 - You will find the source code of this project in a GitHub release [here](https://github.com/ging/fiware-catalogue/releases)
 - You will find the source code of the custom FIWARE theme implemented in the GitHub repository.

+Note: The FIWARE Catalogue attached in the GitHub release contains no database.
+If you need this database please contact with an authorized entity of the FIWARE project.

 <a name="def-theme"></a>